dimkauzh/fusion-engine-old/README.md

 ## Installation

-Make sure you have these libraries installed:
+Make sure you have these libraries installed: (Coming soon, we are still choosing libraries!)
-	1.
-	2.
-	3.

 To get this into your project, you just get this repository into your directory by running these command: